vacu9708/Algorithm/Related to math/Permutation and combination/README.md

 			printf("/ Number of cases : %d\n", n_of_cases);
 			return;
 		}

+		// If a_case[i] has already been sorted chosen, it cannot be chosen again in the next recursion because
-		for (int i = start_index; i < sizeof(set); i++) {
+		// cases where only the order is different with the same elements are considered one in combination. for (int i = start_index; i < sizeof(set); i++) {
 			a_case[level] = set[i];
 			DFS(level + 1, i + 1);